dmitvitalii/plato/README.md

 TODO: add an ability to push to some particular mount point: `/system`, `/vendor`, or `/product`.

-TODO: if one pushes some filename w/o an extension, Plato will try to push it as an `.apk` file.
-Determine the type according to the parent directory (it could be `.so`, or could have no extension at all).

 ## mignore ##

 Works only for projects with `Android.mk`.
 If you have Android O with `Android.bp` files, the script won't work for you yet.